 Charlotte Golding.
 Eye movements during Task Switching.
 Wellcome Prize Student, Imperial College Medical School.
 PhD Awarded 2003.

 Sarah Bate.
-Eye movements and Emotion Processing in Prosopagnosia; Awarded 2009; Now Senior Lecturer at University of Bournemouth
+Eye movements and Emotion Processing in Prosopagnosia; Awarded 2009; Now Professor at University of Bournemouth

 Nicola Gregory.
 The effect of socio-biological cues on saccadic eye movement programming .
 PhD Awarded 2011.
 Now Lecturer at University of Bournemouth UK.

 Murat Ozger.
-Eye movements in crime scene investigation. current.
+Eye movements in crime scene investigation.
+PhD Awarded 2016.

-Ben Parris My former post-doc now a senior lecturer at Bournemouth University
+Ben Parris.
+My former post-doc on Welcome Trust project grant, now a Senior Lecturer at Bournemouth University

 Jonathan Waddington.
-WESC Foundation Exeter.
+In Focus Charity Exeter and Plymouth Marjon University.
 Researcher at visual impairment specialist centre, formally post-doc on the Eyelander KTP project.